 Responses to the questionnaire are compared with other people’s responses in order for a rating to be produced.
 In some cases, this leads to a profile having generally high scores or generally low scores.
 Either way, it is the pattern of scores that is most important, from highest to lowest, rather than the average scores in someone’s profile.

 While some strengths are more closely associated with others, the overall chances of reporting a similar profile to other people is very small.
-In fact, the chances of reporting the same Top 3 strengths in the same order is 1 in 12,000 and the chances of reporting the same Top 7 strengths in the same order is 1 in 1.7 billion.
-People often underestimate how unique their strengths profile is – your strengths profile can indicate where you are best able to make a unique contribution at work in areas which energize you.
+In fact, the chances of you reporting the same top 7 strengths in the same order as anyone else is 1 in 1.3 billion.
+People often underestimate how unique their strengths profile is – your strengths profile can indicate where you are best able to make a unique contribution at work in areas which energise you.

 Not necessarily, although a relatively high score on a strength is likely to indicate potential to perform well in this area.
-However, some people may never optimize their strengths, usually as a result of a lack of awareness about their strengths or because they don’t invest sufficient time and effort in maximizing it.
+However, some people may never optimise their strengths, usually as a result of a lack of awareness about their strengths or because they don’t invest sufficient time and effort in developing them.

-Seven is a bit of a “magic number” in that it has been identified as the approximate number of items that people can typically retain in their short-term memory, which contributed to our decision to focus your attention on the 7 strengths that you have rated most strongly.
-This enables you to work on what is important to your success and what really energizes you, rather than trying to focus on too many areas or be good at everything.
-However, we encourage people to identify their Standout 3 strengths as priority areas for developing their strengths.
+Seven is a bit of a “magic number” in that 7 plus or minus 2 has been identified as the approximate number of items that people can typically retain in their short-term memory, which contributed to our decision to focus your attention on the 7 strengths that you have rated most strongly.
+This enables you to work on what is important to your success and what really energises you, rather than trying to be good at everything.

 No, there is no significance to the sequence of the “Significant 7” in the report, which is presented in alphabetical order rather than in order of the associated numerical score.
 We would also caution against drawing general conclusions that a “Significant 7” strength with a score slightly higher on the scale than another is more important, as some of these differences are too small to draw meaningful conclusions from.
 It is far more important to treat each of the “Significant 7” strengths as areas of potential strength and to explore these in relation to your current and future goals and responsibilities.